 What If Surgery Doesn’t Work?
-An Overview

 For certain conditions, surgery may be required if symptoms are severe.
 And surgery can be an effective treatment for many conditions.
 For example carpal tunnel syndrome.
 But what if surgery doesn’t work?
 If a dentist or physician hasn’t planned for this, it can be a challenging time.